cran/bark/cran-comments.md

 * fixed issues identified on CRAN package check regarding noRemap (issue #9) so that package passes CRAN checks on R-devel

+* updated my email address in DESCRIPTION from `clyde@stat.duke.edu` to `clyde@duke.edu` as the server for the former will be retired

 ## Test environments
 - local R installation macosx, M1mac R 4.4.1